-Washington’s television work includes the documentary “You Don’t Have to Ride Jim Crow!”
-The story of the first Freedom Ride, in 1947, the program brought Irene Morgan to national attention as “The Grandmother of the Civil Rights Movement.”
-Much earlier, in 1990, he produced what was very likely the first television interview with then-Harvard Law student Barack Obama.
+Washington’s major work is the 1995 public television documentary, “You Don’t Have to Ride Jim Crow!”
+The story of the first Freedom Ride, in 1947, the program brought Irene Morgan to national attention as “The Grandmother of the Civil Rights Movement” and led to the exoneration 75 years later of civil rights activists wrongly convicted of violating segregation laws in the South.
+Earlier, in 1990, Washington produced very likely the first television interview with then-Harvard Law student Barack Obama, as well as a world exclusive with Winnie Mandela shortly after the release of her then-husband, Nelson.

-A Fellow in Science Broadcasting Journalism at WGBH TV Boston , Washington has lectured and given keynote addresses at Harvard, MIT, Brown, Middlebury, the University of Minnesota and dozens of other colleges and universities.
-He was an adjunct faculty member at Northeastern University and Emerson College and is currently a research scholar for the Institute for Jewish and Community Research.
+Washington studied engineering at Illinois Institute of Technology and was a Fellow in Science Broadcasting Journalism at WGBH Educational Foundation.
+He was an adjunct professor of journalism at Emerson College and Northeastern University and has lectured at Harvard, MIT, Brown, Middlebury, the University of Minnesota and dozens of other colleges and universities, including Lake Superior College, where he was the 2023 commencement speaker.
+He has also spoken at churches, synagogues, professional and civic groups and is a research scholar for the Institute for Jewish and Community Research.

 Robin is married to Julia Cheng, an anti-poverty advocate and photojournalist who also has national credits.
 He is the father of Erin Washington, who followed him into the business as a newspaper production manager.
 She is also a dancer and choreographer; skills, Robin says, she clearly did not inherit from him.